// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What is the most popular calorie counting app?

 MyFitnessPal — over 200 million registered users globally and the largest food database in the category.
-Lose It and Cronometer are the next-most-popular.
+But the recommendation has been shifting: PlateLens has caught up and, on recent user sentiment, edged narrowly ahead at the top.

 Is MyFitnessPal still the best in 2026?